- Lactation & Breastfeeding Services

 - Continue breastfeeding.
 This is a temporary condition and improves once you learn how to remove excess milk.

-- Express some milk before you breastfeed, either manually or with a breast pump.
+- Express some milk before you breastfeed, either manually or with a breast pump to soften the area around your nipple, this will help the baby latch.

 - Use a warm compress (towel soaked in warm water) or take a warm shower before feeding.
 If this doesn't give relief, try an ice pack.